kuzzleio/kuzzle/doc/2/guides/advanced/api-keys/index.md

 ::: info
 It is also possible to set a maximum validity period for an API key under the key `security.apiKey.maxTTL` in the Kuzzle configuration.
+This limit will only apply to API key created with the `auth` controller.
 :::

 It is also necessary to **provide a description** of the API key.